 Prior to coaching at McDonough, Sandy was a receivers coach at his alma mater, Hiram College, where he played wide receiver for four years from 1999-2002 and led the team in receptions as a junior and senior.

-Donato coached the defensive line his first two years and running backs the last two seasons.
+Donato coached the defensive line his first two years and running backs the last three seasons.
 During his tenure, Donato coached two-time all-conference defensive end Andrew Robison and first-team all-conference running back and team MVP Nick McKolosky.

 Donato coached in the high school ranks for 23 years before coming to Westminster.
 He was the head coach at Kennedy Catholic High School in Sharon, Pa., from 2003-06 after serving as an assistant at his alma mater of Sharon High for 19 years.